 The cervical cap keeps sperm from entering the uterus and fallopian tubes.
 If sperm cannot enter the fallopian tubes to fertilize the egg, pregnancy can’t occur.

 The cervical cap must be used with spermicide for maximum effectiveness.
-The spermicide stops sperm from moving.
-It is a second mode of defense against pregnancy.
+It stops the sperm from moving, and is a second line of defense against pregnancy.

 You must have a prescription to get a cervical cap.
-This is because the cervical cap needs to be fitted.
-Visit your doctor or healthcare clinic to make sure the cervical cap is the right method of birth control option for you.
+This is because the cervical cap needs to be fitted by your doctor.

 To insert the cervical cap: